Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 John D. Sheehan - Terex Corp.

-...tie that altogether, I think that's best demonstrated by the $500 million backlog, up 57% that we had at the end of Q3.
+...tie that all together, I think that's best demonstrated by the $500 million backlog, up 57% that we had at the end of Q3.

 Nicole DeBlase - Deutsche Bank Securities, Inc.

 Okay.
 Got it.
 That's helpful.
 Thanks, John and John.
-And then, for my follow-up.
-A business that we don't talk about as often is MP and the incrementals have been really strong all year and step-up for like 50% in the third quarter.
+And then for my follow-up, a business that we don't talk about as often is MP, and the incrementals have been really strong all year and stepped-up to like 50% in the third quarter.
 And I'm just curious what's driving that strength?
 And whether you view that as sustainable over the next several quarters?

 John L. Garrison, Jr. - Terex Corp.

 Thank you.
 MP, as I said in my comments, is a consistent performer and they execute well.
-Strong operational and financial performance.
-Sales were up.
-Profit is up.
-Great conversion, 27.5% incremental margin conversion thorough the course of the year.
+Strong operational and financial performance, sales were up, profit is up, great conversion, 27.5% incremental margin conversion through the course of the year.

-Really what's driving that is growth in our global crushing and screening business, and we're seeing that around the world, so we've seen backlog improvement there.
-We've seen improvement in our Fuchs business.
-As we have expanded our commercial capabilities, expanded distribution, we're seeing an improvement in our Fuchs business.
+Really what's driving that is growth in our global crushing and screening business, and we're seeing that around the world, so we'll see backlog improvement there.
+We'll see improvement in our Fuchs business.
+As we've expanded our commercial capabilities, expanded distribution, we're seeing an improvement in our Fuchs business.

-Also, the converts of high steel prices as scrap steel prices are going up, which also helps us in the Fuchs business.
+Also, the converse of high steel prices as scrap steel prices are going up, which also helps us in the Fuchs business.
 We've seen good growth in our environmental business.
-So, that's what's driving that.
-The concrete business, we did see a reduction in backlog, but, again, we think that's being driven principally by the regulatory change on the refurbished trucks.
+So that's what's driving that.
+The concrete business, we did see a reduction in backlog, but again, we think that's being driven principally by the regulatory change on the refurbished trucks.

-So, bottom line is that we're seeing good synchronized growth, really around the world across the businesses that comprise with our MP, and they do a great job of consistent performance, and they're increasingly a more and more important part of our portfolio, and frankly we're thrilled with that.
+So bottom line is that we're seeing good synchronized growth really around the world across the businesses that are comprised with our MP, and they do a great job of consistent performance, and they're increasingly a more and more important part of our portfolio, and frankly we're thrilled with that.

 Nicole DeBlase - Deutsche Bank Securities, Inc.

-Okay.
+Great.
 Thanks.
 I'll pass it on.

 Operator